Winegrowing

 The economic context of the French vineyard

-Factors influencing the viable surface area of a vineyard
+Factors influencing the viable size of a wine estate

 Yield and production